 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from disruptions caused by recent financial market conditions.
-Currently, our cash and cash equivalents are primarily deposited in a money market fund backed by U.S. Treasury securities; however, substantially all of our cash and cash equivalents are in excess of federally insured limits at a very limited number of financial institutions.
+Currently, our cash and cash equivalents are primarily deposited in money market funds; however, substantially all of our cash and cash equivalents are in excess of federally insured limits at a very limited number of financial institutions.
 This represents a high concentration of credit risk.